Escrow Account FAQ

 What’s an escrow shortage or surplus?

-Shortages occur when the escrow account balance falls below the required minimum balance.
-The required balance for the escrow account is equal to two (2) months of the intended escrow payments.
-It is designed to help protect you from paying any unexpected tax and/or insurance premiums that can increase.
+An escrow shortage occurs when the escrow account balance falls below the required minimum, which is equal to two months’ worth of estimated escrow payments.
+This minimum balance helps protect you from unexpected increases in tax and/or insurance premiums.

-However, if your taxes and/or insurance costs were lower than expected, your escrow account may have a surplus.
-If you have a surplus, you will be issued a check equal to the surplus amount.
+Conversely, if your taxes and/or insurance costs are lower than anticipated, your escrow account may have a surplus.
+In this case, you will be issued a check equal to the surplus amount.

 How could I have a shortage?